Win at Life

 “Oh my God, that happened to me as well.”

-Both are normal, but too many shift responses can leave people feeling dismissed, unseen, or subtly competed with.
+Too many shift responses can leave people feeling dismissed, unseen, or subtly competed with.
 The dialogue can start to shut down rather than helping the other person open up.
-You get polite, surface-level exchanges instead of the kind of conversations that actually move things forward.
+You get polite, surface-level exchanges instead of conversations that actually move things forward.

 This isn’t about being self-absorbed or selfish.
 Most conversational narcissists (by which I mean all of us, at some point) aren’t aware they’re doing it.
 They’re trying to connect.
 Knowing the pattern helps you stop defaulting to your own creaky knee or difficult teenager and, instead, stay with the other person long enough to support them.